ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/changes/how-to-subscribe-to-bulk-insert-operation-changes.java.markdown

 # Changes API : How to subscribe to bulk insert operation changes?

-`forBulkInsert` method can be used to aquire notifications for bulk insert operations.
+`forBulkInsert` method can be used to acquire notifications for bulk insert operations.

 ## Syntax